securitypills/securitypills.github.io_source/content/articles/ethernaut.md

 This vulnerability is unlikely to occur on recent versions of Solidity.
 The problem with this contract is a typo in the `Fal1out` function, which can be called by anyone, thus becoming the contract's owner.

 You can read a walkthrough for this challenge [here](../ethernaut-2-fallout).

+### 0x3 Coinflip
+The goal in this challenge is to guess the coin flip ten times in a row.
+The contract uses the previous blockhash as the flip outcome.
+This challenge can be solved by creating a similar contract that mimics the same coin flipping logic and calls Ethernaut's original contract with the result obtained.

+You can read a walkthrough for this challenge [here](../ethernaut-3-coinflip).